-Let me guess: You’re trying to do everything yourself.
+Let me guess: You’re trying to do everything yourself to build a business.

 It’s a defining feature of the early-stage entrepreneur.
 If you’re an entrepreneur, you probably thrive with little structure and a flexible schedule.
 You just get shit done everyday, all day, right?
 After all, you have unlimited time!
 Hiring people to help you is risky, expensive, and it will just slow you down.
 Sound familiar?